Renault Kangoo: Engines

-Electric vehicles based on Kangoo I
+Nissan Kubistar

+A badge-engineered version of the Kangoo panel van was sold as the Nissan Kubistar in many European markets from 2003 to 2009.
+Nissan applied the "X76" model code to the Kubistar.

+Electric

 Cleanova II is a hybrid electric drive train system, used in a vehicle based on Renault Kangoo, with two electric versions: full electric vehicle (FEV) and plug-in hybrid vehicle (PHEV).

-Second generation (FC/FW; 2007)
+Second generation X61 (FW/KW; 2007)

 The second-generation Kangoo are based on the Scénic and manufactured in Maubeuge.
 Sales began in May 2007.
-A seven seat version, which is longer by 40 cm, became available from July 2012.
+A seven-seat version, which is longer by 40 cm, became available from July 2012.

 They are also sold by Mercedes-Benz as the Mercedes-Benz Citan, with a revised front design, being launched in September 2012.
 In February 2012, Renault retired the Kangoo MPV, Espace, Laguna, Modus, and Wind lines in the United Kingdom.

 A facelifted version of both the van and the passenger versions was available from the beginning of 2013.

 In November 2018, it was announced that Nissan would rebadge the Kangoo, turning it into the NV250.
 The Nissan NV250 launched in December 2019 and is currently sold in the United Kingdom.